Channel Dependence, Limited Lookback Windows, and the Simplicity of Datasets: How Biased is Time Series Forecasting?: Ablation Study on RevIN

 \section{Ablation Study on RevIN}

-In this section, we include an important ablation study where we test the importance of using Reversible Instance Normalization (RevIN) ~\cite{kim21} on 2 standard datasets and 2 datasets from the chaotic benchmark.
-Crossformer was originally proposed without RevIN, so we added the RevIN component to both the CI and CD versions to measure how much of an effect window size this can have on different types of datasets.
-Moreover we included one more strong baseline in PatchTST in the study measuring the effect of RevIN on its main CI version.
+In this section, we present an ablation study evaluating the impact of Reversible Instance Normalization (RevIN) \cite{kim21} on two standard datasets and two datasets from the chaotic benchmark.
+Since Crossformer was originally proposed without RevIN, we integrated the RevIN component into both the Channel-Independent (CI) and Channel-Dependent (CD) versions to measure its effect across different dataset types.
+Additionally, we included PatchTST as a strong baseline to measure the effect of RevIN on its primary CI version.

-We got 2 interesting patterns that can be seen also from table ~\Cref{tab:revin-ablation} which are the following: \begin{itemize} \item Introducing revin helps to improve the performance on the both variants of Crossformer on the standard datasets. \item On the contrary on the chaotic ODEs the model without revin is performing better than its counterpart with revin. \end{itemize}
+We observed two distinct patterns in the results, as detailed in Table \ref{tab:revin-ablation}: \begin{itemize} \item The introduction of RevIN improves the performance of both Crossformer variants on the standard datasets. \item Conversely, on the chaotic ODE datasets, the models without RevIN outperform their counterparts that include the normalization technique. \end{itemize}

-These findings shows that in general as confirmed in the literature RevIN can help in the performance of different model on standard datasets.
-While this being not totally true for PatchTST, it has been true for most models in the literature ~\cite{chen23}.
-Important as emphasized throughout this paper, that is not easy task to generalize to different types of datasets, and that is no different for RevIN as it deteriorates performance if introduced on Crossformer on the chaotic ODE datasets.
-This shows that the different nature of Chaotic ODEs with the complex patterns can not benefit from the normalization+denormalization technique introduced in RevIN.
+These findings confirm that, as established in the literature \cite{chen23}, RevIN generally enhances model performance on standard datasets.
+While this was not universally true for PatchTST in our tests, it holds for most models in existing studies.
+Importantly, as emphasized throughout this paper, generalizing across different types of datasets is a non-trivial task; RevIN is no exception, as it deteriorates performance when applied to Crossformer on chaotic ODE datasets.
+This suggests that the complex, non-stationary patterns inherent in chaotic ODEs may not benefit from the normalization-denormalization technique introduced by RevIN.